naveen-krishna/youtube-mp3-downloader/README.md

 All downloaded MP3 files will be saved in the `output/` directory, ready to transfer to your car's USB drive or music player.

-## What I Learned

-This project taught me a lot about:
-- Working with external APIs and libraries
-- Audio processing and format conversion
-- Building user-friendly documentation
-- Creating practical solutions for everyday problems

-## Output

-All downloaded MP3 files will be saved in the `output/` directory, ready to transfer to your car's USB drive or music player.

 ## Note